EcoPark & Dog Park

 - In November 2016, the concept plan for the Clearview EcoPark was approved by Council.
 This will lay the groundwork for long-term development, including a community garden, dog park and expanded trail network.

-- From late spring 2017 to early summer, a new trail was constructed to connect the Clearview EcoPark to the forested property which will become the Emerld Creek Subdivision.
+- From late spring 2017 to early summer, a new trail was constructed to connect the Clearview EcoPark to the forested property which will become the Emerald Creek Subdivision.
 Funding received by Simcoe County "Trails Connecting Communities" allowed for this extension.
 The completed trail is now referred to as the EcoPark Trail Loop and is 5.5km.
 The trail connects downtown Stayner (at Highway 26 & Scott St.) with the Clearview EcoPark.
 New directional signage was installed on the trail and along the route, such as on sidewalks.

-- In September 2017, Clearview Township received funding from TD Tree Days to plant 125 trees on the east side of the park, adjacent to the trail and to also provide a environmental buffer on the perimetre of the community garden.
+- In September 2017, Clearview Township received funding from TD Tree Days to plant 125 trees on the east side of the park, adjacent to the trail and to also provide a environmental buffer on the perimeter of the community garden.

 - Once again in September 2018, Clearview and our community partner, the Nottawasaga Valley Conservation Authority (NVCA) hosted a TD Tree Days event to plant 250 trees and shrub on the east side of the park between Lamont Creek and Mowat St. There were 45 volunteers from all ages who participated in the tree planting day.
 This funding was the largest TD Tree Days "Friends of the Environment" grant received by Clearview totalling over $7100.